León Viejo: Funeral burials León Viejo

-The skeleton is quite complete and in acceptable preservation condition, according to biometric data obtained from the measurement of the skull bones ranges from 22 to 23 cm. and postcranial bones, the column including pelvis 55-56, femur 42, shinbone - fibula 34 cm, respectively, a height of between 1.50 and 155 was calculated approximately and bone anatomy infer that this is a young woman between 25 and 30 years of age, female.
+The skeleton is quite complete and in acceptable preservation condition, according to biometric data obtained from the measurement of the skull bones ranges from 22 to 23 cm. and postcranial bones, the column including pelvis 55–56, femur 42, shinbone - fibula 34 cm, respectively, a height of between 1.50 and 155 was calculated approximately and bone anatomy infer that this is a young woman between 25 and 30 years of age, female.
 All dental parts are anatomically articulated and morphologically incisors teeth (spade-shaped) make us to infer that it is a specimen belonging to the Imabite people Chorotega indigenous population of the area.
 Over the pelvic region of the specimen a sacrum and coccyx and a lumbar vertebra were found, by the feet a package of bones was found that corresponds to the lower extremities.
 Near the head, bone remains belonging to the upper limbs of another individual were found, the perturbed human remains seem to correspond to a mature male adult.

 With regard to the interpretation of the cultural context of this funerary burial, the burial space is not on a main altar, but another area of burial.
-Although this space is also considered a place privileged in the Church, it is difficult to infer whether the burial was disturbed during the different stages of construction of the Cathedral, and there remains the possibility that the corpse has retained it's place and position.
+Although this space is also considered a place privileged in the Church, it is difficult to infer whether the burial was disturbed during the different stages of construction of the cathedral, and there remains the possibility that the corpse has retained its place and position.